aws/aws-cdk/CONTRIBUTING.md

 If you are working on a PR that requires an update to an integration test and you are unable to run the `cdk-integ` tool to perform a real deployment, please call this out on the pull request so a maintainer can run the tests for you.
-Please **do not** run the `cdk-integ` tool with `--dry-run` or manually update the snapshot.
+To pass the automated reviewer rule that requires an integ test update, please run `cdk-integ --update-on-failed --dry-run` and **clearly call this out in the PR** so we know to run these tests for you.

 See the [integration test guide](./INTEGRATION_TESTS.md) for a more complete guide on running CDK integration tests.